art-egorov/lovis4u/docs/ExampleDrivenGuide/cmd_guide.md

 **How to use your own HMM models**

-LoVis4u also allows to use your own HMM models.
-You can specify them using `-hmm, --add-hmm-models <folder_path [name]>` parameter.
-Folder should contain files in HMMER format (one file per model).
+LoVis4u also allows the use of your own HMM models.
+You can specify these using `-hmm, --add-hmm-models <folder_path [name]>`.
+The folder should contain files in HMMER format (one file per model).
 Usage: `-hmm path [name]`.
-Specifying name is optional, by default it will be taken from them folder name.
-If you want to add multiple hmm databases you can use this argument several times: `-hmm path1 [name1] -hmm path2 [name2] ....`.
+Specifying the name is optional; by default it will be taken from the folder name.
+If you want to add multiple HMM databases you can use this argument mulitple times: `-hmm path1 [name1] -hmm path2 [name2] ...`.

-Finally, if you want to force to search only against your models excluding default set, you can add `-omh`, `--only-mine-hmms` parameter in addition to `-hmm` option.
+Finally, if you want to search only against your models excluding default set, you can add `-omh, --only-mine-hmms` parameter in addition to `-hmm` option.

 ## Other LoVis4u features